Crito-liberalism

 The third clarification is the extension of liberal political philosophy by American John Rawls, whose thought experiment the veil of ignorance is an essential extension to liberal thinking.

-The fourth clarification concerns incorporation of the central tenets of American pragmatism, from Peirce, James and Dewey, notably recognition of the importance of consequentialism and of James' adbuctive reasoning to the practical philosophy of science, especially social science.
+The fourth clarification concerns incorporation of the central tenets of American pragmatism, from Peirce, James and Dewey; notably recognition of the importance of consequentialism and of James' abductive reasoning to the practical philosophy of science, especially social science.

 The fifth clarification is the incorporation of social dynamics and social systems, suggesting cybernetics, which emerged from studying scientifically the basic laws ruling self-regulation, self-organisation, autonomy, communication, adaptation, and complexity.
 Important exrly contributors to cybernetics include biologist Ludwig van Bertalanffy, Norbert Weiner, Claude Shannon, Gregory Bateson, Ross Ashby, Jimmie Savage, Kurt Lewin and Warren McCulloch